Ctrlpanel-gg/docs/versioned_docs/version-0.8/Installation/getting-started.md

 ### Example Dependency Installation

-_If you already have Pterodactyl installed, please check that you also install PHP 8.0 or 7.4!_
+_If you already have Pterodactyl installed, please check that you also install PHP 8.1!_

 The commands below are simply an example of how you might install these dependencies.
 Please consult with your operating system's package manager to determine the correct packages to install.